We may earn income from links in this post. Please read this Disclosure for details.

 Where to go for Día del Diablo: Calle de la Concepcion in La Antigua, Guatemala

 Tours of Guatemala: Culture Xplorers partners with local communities to offer a range of cultural tours as well as custom tours through Guatemala.
-Read more in my review of their tours in Luxury Latin America.
 My guide was Adolfo Cruz, a cultural expert and interpreter from Culture Xplorers.

 Colleen Friesen